serilog-tracing/serilog-tracing/README.md

 ## Sampling

 Sampling is a method of reducing stored data volumes by selectively recording traces.
-This is similar to levelling, but instead of turning individual span types on and off, sampling causes either _all_ of the spans in a trace to be recorded, or _none_ of them.
+This is similar to leveling, but instead of turning individual span types on and off, sampling causes either _all_ of the spans in a trace to be recorded, or _none_ of them.

 SerilogTracing implements two simple strategies via `ActivityListenerConfiguration`: `Sample.AllTraces()`, which records all traces (the default), and `Sample.OneTraceIn()`, which records a fixed proportion of possible traces: